swlipscomb/TheFirstOne/README.md

 A simple HTML website showcasing our project.
 # All Features
 - Responsive design
-- Clean and neat layout
+- Clean and modern layout
 - Easy to navigate
 # Getting Started
 1. Clone the repository